#[non_exhaustive]pub struct AgentConfig {

 invariant (defense-in-depth — should never happen given the clamping).

-Sourcepub const fn validated(self) -> Result<Self, AgentConfigError>
+Sourcepub fn validated(self) -> Result<Self, AgentConfigError>

-pub const fn validated(self) -> Result<Self, AgentConfigError>
+pub fn validated(self) -> Result<Self, AgentConfigError>

 Validate all fields that could cause the agent loop to malfunction.